Emoxypine: History

 Emoxypine was first synthesized by L.D.
 Smirnov and K.M.
-Dumayev, then studied and developed in the Institute of Pharmacology, Russian Academy of Medical Sciences and National Scientific Center of Bioactive Substances Safety.
+Dumayev, then studied and developed in the Russian Institute of Pharmacology, Russian Academy of Medical Sciences and Russian Scientific Center of Bioactive Substances Safety.
+Its research and use has been largely isolated to former soviet states, with little interest from other countries.

 Use

-In Russia, emoxypine has a wide range of applications in medical practice.
+Emoxypine is widely used in Russia, primarily for its anti-oxidant properties claimed by the manufacturer.
 It purportedly exercises anxiolytic, anti-stress, anti-alcohol, anticonvulsant, nootropic, neuroprotective and anti-inflammatory action.
 Emoxypine presumably improves cerebral blood circulation, inhibits thrombocyte aggregation, lowers cholesterol levels, has cardioprotective and antiatherosclerotic action.

-Emoxypine is mainly known in Russia and is used in the form of eye drops as a universal remedy for the treatment of a wide range of eye diseases such as glaucoma, PVD, CSR, etc. At the same time, the effectiveness of the drug for the treatment of the above eye diseases has never been reliably proven by any credible clinical studies.
+The compound's in vitro iron chelating property shows potential in the management of neurodegenerative conditions such as Alzheimer's disease (AD), as well as hematologic disorders.